Fiction and Drama

 With fatigue and eyestrain and simulator sickness besetting him like a flu, all enthusiasm erased, Will looked down and saw his hand, the desk, and his undershirt streaked in blood.
 He panicked.
 He searched “blood in semen”: surprisingly, it was OK.
 Will cleaned up and lurched into the shower more for spiritual than hygienic purposes.
 When he returned, his room had a heavy smell of skin.
 And there was nothing to do but sit at his computer again.

 He’d accidentally killed a week and didn’t know what to do with its corpse.
 How to overwrite feelings and ideas, the necropolis of streaming teens and throbbing integers and data rubbing against data.
 The silent tyrannized horde of his memory.

-Will smoked rapidly as he walked, as if to form a personal nimbus in which to travel undetected.
+II.
+PROGRESS Will smoked rapidly as he walked, as if to form a personal nimbus in which to travel undetected.
 He resented each step up the boutique length of 24th Street, in weather that someone else might call lovely.
 But nothing was lovely when you were inconvenienced.